Liver cancer at Epworth

 Depending on the stage of your liver cancer and where the tumours are, your care team may recommend one of two forms of liver cancer surgery:

-- Partial hepatectomy: During partial hepatectomy surgery a section or all the tumour is removed from the liver.
+- Partial hepatectomy: During partial hepatectomy surgery a section or all of the tumour is removed from the liver.
 If the liver is not damaged, the remaining part can regenerate and heal following the surgery.

 - Liver transplant: Depending on your age, circumstances and stage of liver cancer, your doctor may recommend that the entire liver is removed and replaced by a donor liver.